-At present SONNE-International administers or supports projects in and around Yangon, in the Ayeyarwaddy Delta and in two remote, backward villages in the countryside.
+At present SONNE-International administers or supports several projects in and around Yangon.
 Like in all our project countries, we focus on education, skills training, medical care and the (re-)integration of marginalized children into society.
 Our principal beneficiaries are vulnerable children and adolescents and their families, ethnic minorities and other marginalised groups.

 Mobile health camps

-All our beneficiaries (approx. 1000 children and adolescents) have access to our mobile health camps.
+All our beneficiaries (altogether approx. 1500 children, adolescents and their families) have access to our mobile health camps.
 There they are checked regularly and receive medical care if necessary.
 In case of severe health problems, our SONNE emergency fund provides the money for medical emergencies, long-term treatment, operations and hospital stays.
 Moreover, these youngsters have the possibility to take part in our sports programme (football, badminton, table tennis, athletics, gymnastics, regional sports), an approach that has produced excellent results with regard to reintegrating marginalised children and adolescents.